renpy/renpy/sphinx/source/textshaders.rst

 ``float u_text_outline``
     The width of the outline around the text.
 This is in drawable pixels, and is the distance from the edge of the text to the edge of the outline.

-``float u_text_main``
+``float u_text_slow_duration``
-    If this is 1.0, the text is the main text.
-If this is 0.0, the text is the outline or shadow of the main text.
+    The duration of a single slow character, when showing slow text.
+0.0 if not showing slow text.

 ``float u_text_slow_time``
     The time in seconds since the start of the slow text effect.
 This will only increase until the end of slow text, when it will max out.
 If the user clicks to terminate slow text, this will max out.
 It should only be used for slow text - use

-``float u_text_slow_duration``
+``float u_text_to_drawable``
-    The duration of a single slow character, when showing slow text.
-0.0 if not showing slow text.
+    The ratio of virtual pixels to drawable pixels.
+This is used to convert from virtual pixels to drawable pixels.

 ``float u_text_to_virtual``
     The ratio of drawable pixels to virtual pixels.
 This is used to convert from drawable pixels to virtual pixels.

-``float u_text_to_drawable``
-    The ratio of virtual pixels to drawable pixels.
-This is used to convert from virtual pixels to drawable pixels.

 ``sampler2D tex0``
-    This texture contains the rendered text.
+    This texture contains the rendered text at the current depth.

 ``vec2 res0``
-    The resolution of the texture, in drawable pixels.
+    The resolution of tex0, in drawable pixels.

 Attributes
 ^^^^^^^^^^